PeterCodyLeon/post-install-config/README.md

 Step 8: Configure Service Level Agreements (SLA)

-Iwill create three
+I will create three

-Select the Manage tab > SLA > Add New SLA Plan
+Go to the Admin Panel then select the Manage tab > SLA > Add New SLA Plan

 Name: SEV-A